nokhbeh100/auxLearn/README.md

 # auxLearn
-A python interface for making PyTorch easier to train,evaluate and use.
+A python interface for making PyTorch easier to train, evaluate and use.